IntersectMBO/cardano-ledger/docs/LedgerEvents.md

 for any given block.

-Note thet when we say that an event only occurs on an epoch boundary, we mean that it only occurs on the first block of a new ear.
+Note thet when we say that an event only occurs on an epoch boundary, we mean that it only occurs on the first block of a new epoch.

 ## List of Events

 ### `NewEpoch epoch`

-This event signals the fact that the given block is the first block of a new epoch, namely epoch `epoch`.
+This event signals the fact that the given block is the first block of a new epoch, namely `epoch`.

 ### `RetiredPools refundPools unclaimedPools epoch`